 You should also consider forging alliances with health providers.
 Medicinal cannabis products are used to treat epilepsy seizures, arthritis pain, anxiety and stress.
 In Uruguay, cannabis is exclusively sold through pharmacies.
 While it is still not clear how legal cannabis will be distributed in Mexico, alliances will be important to successfully get your product into the market.
 Working with medical professionals is important to show your product is trusted and reputable.

 Businesses that have the ability to make larger investments in the Mexican cannabis industry can consider vertical integration.
 Taking charge of more than one part of the supply chain means more control over the product in terms of where its sold and how it’s marketed.
 Therefore, vertical integration can provide economies of scale, lower costs and higher profits.
 Well established operations reduce reliance on outside suppliers and mean you can control the quality of your product throughout the whole process, from the seed to product ready for the final consumer.

 Offer diverse products

-Uruguay has a type of mate (traditional tea-like drink), infused with nonpsychoactive cannabis, which is part of a growing market for cannabis-infused wellness drinks.
+Uruguay has a type of mate (traditional tea-like drink), infused with nonpsychoactive cannabis, which is part of a growing market for cannabis-infused drinks.
 This product creatively integrates a key Uruguayan drink with the cannabis industry.